alisaifee/coredis/docs/source/handbook/modules.rst

     # get the quantiles
     assert (1.0, 3.0, 6.0) == await client.tdigest.quantile("digest", [0, 0.5, 1])

-For more details refer to the API documentation for :class:`~coredis.modules.filters.TDigest`
+For more details refer to the API documentation for :class:`~coredis.modules.TDigest`

 RedisTimeSeries
 ^^^^^^^^^^^^^^^